marcuswhybrow/django-lineage/README.md

 Usage
 -----

-First, load Lineage's template library:

-    {% extends 'base.html'}
+The `ancestor` tag needs to, of course, be loaded into your template:

     {% load lineage %}

-Lineage provides a single template tag `ifancestor` which acts much like the `if`/`endif` template tag:

-    {% ifancestor '/arbitrary/path/' %}
-        This content is only displayed if the provided path matches the start of the current URL
+The simplest way to use Lineage is the aformentioned `ancestor` tag.
+Again if the argument matches the start of the page URL it outputs "active", this should handle most use cases:

+    {% ancestor '/arbitrary/path/' %}

+But wait... `ancestor` can also handle variables, filters and all that stuff:

+    {% ancestor some_variable|somefilter %}

+Or even full blown `url` tag type reverse resolution (Behind the scenes the `url` tag derives our expected argument - a URL path string.)

+    {% ancestor 'core:model_detail' model.pk %}

+### Active?

+By default `ancestor` outputs "active" if it's argument matches the start of the page URL.
+You can globally set the output of the `ancestor` tag by adding `LINEAGE_ANCESTOR_PHRASE = 'newphrase'` to `settings.py`

+### Advanced

+If fine-grain control is what your after, you'll be looking for the `ifancestor/endifancestor` combo:

+    {% ifancestor 'pattern_name' %}
+        This text here is only renderd if the
+        URL argument is an ancestor.
     {% endifancestor %}

-`ifancestor` can also handle a variable:

-    {% ifancestor some_variable %}{% endifancestor %}

-Or even the same arguments used by the `url` template tag to return an absolute path given a view function or named pattern.

-    {% ifancestor 'core:model_detail' model.pk %}{% endifancestor %}
+It accepts the same exact arguments as `ancestor`, but allows you to define, on a per definition basis, what the output will be.

 Assumptions
 -----------